BobGerman/BlogArticles/Intro Articles for TechCommunity/What's Up with Markdown.md

 ![Markdown logo and a question mark](./whats-up-with-markdown.png)

 Perhaps you've noticed a technology called Markdown that's been showing up in a lot of web sites and apps lately.
+This article will explain Markdown and help you get started reading and writing it.

 Markdown is a simple way to format text using ordinary punctuation marks, and it's very useful in Microsoft 365.
 For example, [Microsoft Teams supports markdown formatting](https://support.microsoft.com/en-us/office/use-markdown-formatting-in-teams-4d10bd65-55e2-4b2d-a1f3-2bebdcd2c772)  in chat messages and SharePoint has a [Markdown web part](https://support.microsoft.com/en-us/office/use-the-markdown-web-part-6d73c06d-2877-4bc9-988b-f2896016c50b).
 [Adaptive Cards support Markdown](https://docs.microsoft.com/en-us/adaptive-cards/authoring-cards/text-features) as well, as do [Power Automate approvals](https://docs.microsoft.com/en-us/power-automate/approvals-markdown-support).
 For the bot builders among us, [Bot Composer language generation](https://docs.microsoft.com/en-us/composer/concept-language-generation) and [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/QnAMaker/reference-markdown-format) both support markdown as well.
 And what's at the top level of nearly every Github repo?
 You guessed it, a markdown file called README.md.

-This article will explain Markdown and help you get started reading and writing it.

 ## Designed to be intuitive

 Imagine you're texting someone and all you have to work with is letters, numbers, and a few punctuation marks.
-(OK maybe an emoji or two as well 😁 - Markdown neither helps nor blocks emojis, they're just characters).
 If you want to get their attention, you might use `**asterisks**`, right?
 If you've ever done that, then you were already using Markdown!
 Double asterisks make the text **bold**.

 Now imagine you're replying to an email and want to quote what someone said earlier in the thread.
 Many people use a little greater-than sign like this: